-If you monetize or want to monetize your YouTube channel in 2020 and 2021, you need to know details about YouTube CPM.
+If you monetize or want to monetize your YouTube channel in 2022, you need to know details about YouTube CPM.
 What does “CPM” mean and how does it influence your YouTube earnings?
 In this guide, we go over everything you need to know about YouTube CPM to improve your earnings.

 We also go over different ways to make more money on YouTube besides ads.